yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

 *Migration Assessment*

-1.  **Design:** How can Fabrikam assess their existing infrastructure for migration to Azure?
+1. How can Fabrikam assess their existing infrastructure for migration to Azure?
 Provide options for VMware VMs, physical servers, and databases.

-    **Solution:** For VMware VMs, Fabrikam should use Azure Migrate to assess their readiness for migration to Azure.
+    For VMware VMs, Fabrikam should use Azure Migrate to assess their readiness for migration to Azure.
 Azure Migrate supports migration assessment for VMware workloads managed by vCenter version 5.5, 6.0, 6.5 or 7.0.
 Hyper-V support is in Preview, with production workload support.

     Azure Migrate is a fully-managed Azure service.
 Migration assessment occurs in two major phases: discovery and assessment.
 In the discovery phase, a collector appliance VM is deployed into the on-premises environment to gather raw data on the VMs to be migrated.
 This data includes static VM information (such as CPU, memory, disk configuration, OS and identification of key workloads such as databases) together with utilization metrics.
 These metrics are gathered over time, so it is important to gather data over a representative time period, especially for workloads with irregular usage patterns (for example, to generate daily, weekly or monthly reports).